bitcoin/bitcoin/README.md

 and unit and sanity tests are automatically run.
 The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BitcoinPullTester](https://github.com/BitcoinPullTester).
-See the [BitcoinPullTester repo](https://github.com/BitcoinPullTester) for the build/test scripts.
+See the https://github.com/BitcoinPullTester for the build/test scripts.

 ### Manual Quality Assurance (QA) Testing

 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-See [https://github.com/bitcoin/QA/](https://github.com/bitcoin/QA/) for how to create a test plan.
+See https://github.com/bitcoin/QA/ for how to create a test plan.